 It is important that you take a keen interest in various media and are keen to learn more about how to produce a range of media products.
-Creative Digital Media Production is successful because of its diversity; some pupils will enjoy research, analysis and pitching, whereas others prefer creating practical production pieces.
+Creative Digital Media Prod because of its diversity; some pupils will enjoy research, analysis and pitching, whereas others prefer creating practical production pieces.